-Our chapel program is designed to nurture the spiritual life of our school community.
-NPK students attend chapel once each week together.
-Starting with the first-grade, students join the older students for a weekly Grades 1-8 Chapel and participate as assistants in leading our services as greeters, readers, acolytes, crucifers, and musicians.
+Our Chapel program is designed to nurture the spiritual life of our school community.
+Early Childhood students attend chapel once each week together.
+Starting with Grade 2, students join the older students for a weekly Chapel and participate as assistants in leading our services as greeters, readers, acolytes, crucifers, and musicians.

 As an Episcopal school, our worship generally follows the patterns of worship of services in the Book of Common Prayer, the prayer book of the Episcopal Church.
 In Chapel, we sing, pray, read lessons from the Bible and other sacred texts, and hear a reflection from our Chaplain or a guest speaker.
 School Chapels seek to honor the religious diversity of the WES community, and throughout the year, the holy days of other faiths and traditions are recognized and celebrated during Chapel services.

 WES is committed to educating our students about religion as an integral part of human life.
-Religion is taught once each week in Grades 1-8 and every other week in NPK.
+Religion is taught once each week in Grades 1-8.
 In addition to the topics and themes described below, WES uses a Virtues Program originally designed in 2002 by the Council for Spiritual and Ethical Education (CSEE) and continuously updated to lay the foundation for kind, confident, and prepared global citizens.
 The Virtues Program is a comprehensive two-year sequence for teaching one virtue per month–18 virtues in all–over a two-year period, engaging the members of the entire WES community in a unified focus on a featured virtue.
 These virtues are taught through age-appropriate materials, activities, videos, and tools for parents.

-Our Chaplain visits classrooms for Chaplain Storytime every other week.
+Our Chaplain visits classrooms for Chaplain Storytime.
 In this time, the Chaplain shares a story (selected from either a children’s Bible or children’s literature) that shares with children God’s deep love and care for humanity and all creation.
 Through these stories, children will also be introduced to some major biblical characters and themes.

-Our first-graders attend a weekly Religion class that introduces them to elements of weekly Chapel and Episcopal worship, the Church year, and the structure and major themes of the Bible.
+Our Grade 1 students attend a weekly Religion class that introduces them to elements of weekly Chapel and Episcopal worship, the Church year, and the structure and major themes of the Bible.